lmweber/lmweber.github.io/pages/software_code_data.md

 ### Data repositories

-Papers corresponding to the repositories below are also listed on the [Publications](publications.html) page.

 - [**FlowRepository FR-FCM-ZYL8**](http://flowrepository.org/id/FR-FCM-ZYL8): Data repository containing datasets used in the benchmarking analyses from our paper introducing the *diffcyt* framework ([Weber et al. 2019](https://www.nature.com/articles/s42003-019-0415-5)).
 These datasets are also provided in a more easily accessible format in the [HDCytoData](http://bioconductor.org/packages/HDCytoData) Bioconductor package.